dskynar/benelux-nerdics/README.md

 the source data file is merged_dataset.csv.
 It's dimensions are 671,241 rows and 16 columns.
 It should be placed in a specific location in HDFS:

-`hdfs dfs –put merged_dataset.csv /user/admin/upload/intrusions.csv`
+`hdfs dfs –put dataset.csv /user/admin/upload/intrusions.csv`

 ### Kafka
 You will need to create a topic called "intrusion".
 Easiest in the SMM GUI.